Dalton Schultz Player Prop Bets for the NFL Playoffs | Dallas vs. San Francisco 1/16/2022

 - In his one matchup against the 49ers, Schultz's 14 receiving yards total is 27.5 less than his over/under for Sunday's game (41.5).

-- Schultz caught a touchdown pass in that game against the 49ers.
+- Schultz caught a touchdown pass in that matchup against the 49ers.

 Recent Performances

-- In last week's matchup with the Eagles, Schultz reeled in three passes for 21 yards and scored two touchdowns.
+- In last week's game against the Eagles, Schultz recorded three catches for 21 yards and scored two touchdowns.

-- Schultz has hauled in 17 passes (22 targets) for 157 yards (52.3 per game) and has three touchdowns during his last three games.
+- Schultz has grabbed 17 passes (on 22 targets) for 157 yards (52.3 per game) and three touchdowns over his last three outings.

 Schultz's Dallas Teammates